 Study Purpose/Description

-This study aims to document the accuracy of home blood pressure BP devices and a (provided) wearable device.
-You will be fitted with a 24-hour ambulatory monitor to record your blood pressure as you go about a normal day.
-The accuracy results of your home blood pressure device and the wearable device will be compared to ‘gold standard’ 24-hour ambulatory blood pressure measurement.
+This study aims to document the accuracy of home blood pressure devices and a research ring worn on a finger.
+Participants are fitted with a 24-hour ambulatory monitor to record blood pressure during a normal day.
+Results from your home blood pressure device and the ring will be compared to ‘gold standard’ 24-hour ambulatory measures.
 Our results may help shape future guidelines for both home blood pressure monitoring and new wearable technologies.

 What’s Involved?